 - Download the ZIP files provided by the module, typically

-scripts.zipandutility.zip. - These files are used later to prepare the ADK content and build the OS bundle.
+scripts.zipandutility.zip. - Keep these files on the preparation machine.
+They are used later to prepare the ADK content and build the OS bundle.

-- On the preparation machine, install the Windows ADK and the Windows PE add-on from Microsoft Learn.
+- Install the Windows ADK and the Windows PE add-on on the preparation machine.

 - This step is only required once per preparation machine.